analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-13-introduction_to_machine_learning.md

 * The *action* is to move the cart a unit of distance to the left, or a unit of distance to the right
 * The *reward* is $$+1$$ for each step the pole remains upright (i.e., does not tip for more than a fixed angle)

+Over multiple learning episodes, the agent learns to balance the pole.
+This is a simple example when the neural network (NN) training does not require a GPU, and learning can be reasonably achieved within around 200 steps.
+The algorithm used is REINFORCE.

 ## Formulation of the problem
 In reinforcement learning (RL), an agent in state $$s_t$$ acts with action $$a_t$$, gets reward $$r(a_t, s_t) \in \mathbb{R}$$, and moves to state $$s_{t+1}$$.
 The cycle then continues, creating a feedback loop: